GLASS BOTTLE MARKS ~~~~ GLASS MANUFACTURERS’ MARKS ON BOTTLES & OTHER GLASSWARE ~ Page 1

 Welcome!
-I’m interested in the history of the glass industry in the US, especially concerning the manufacturing of bottles, electrical insulators and tableware.
-On these five pages I’ve attempted to compile a list of glass manufacturers’ identification marks found on (primarily) American bottles and jars.
+I’m interested in the history of the glass industry in the United States, especially concerning the manufacturing of bottles, electrical insulators and tableware.
+On these five pages I’ve attempted to compile a list of glass manufacturers’ marks found on (primarily) American bottles and jars.
 These glass bottle marks are sometimes called “punt marks”, especially within the bottle-making trade.
-(Click here to check another collector’s site that lists some Australian and English marks).
+(Click here to check another collector’s site that lists a few Australian and English marks).
 Also included are a few marks, emblems and logos seen on other types of glassware including tableware and industrial glass items such as railroad lantern lenses.
 Entries on some of the more commonly encountered brand and company names (for instance, Bromo-Seltzer) seen embossed on bottles are also included, as I frequently get questions about them.